-JGCD Health Screenings
+Health Screenings

-Vision and hearing screenings will be conducted in the district as part of the overall health services program.
-Frequency of the screenings will be in accordance with state law.
-When appropriate, other screenings deemed beneficial to students, such as dental screenings, may be performed in the school health program.
+Vision, hearing, and dental screenings will be conducted in the district as part of the overall health services program.
+Such screenings will be administered in accordance with state law.
+When appropriate, other screenings deemed beneficial to students may be performed in the school health program.